August 2, 2021

 The best rock climbing areas in India

 Boulderers must visit the Southern city of Hampi.
 The hillside surrounding the town is home to one of the biggest boulder fields in the world, interspersed with ancient ruins holding UNESCO World Heritage Site Status.
 Fancy climbing in front of the ruins of an ancient temple?
 Here’s the place to do it!
-Thousands of boulder problems and a few trad routes can be found at Hampi, on rounded granite blocs full of slopers and some extremely sharp crimps.
+You'll find thousands of boulder problems and a few trad routes at Hampi, on rounded granite blocs full of slopers and some extremely sharp crimps.

 The town of Badami, also located in the state of Karnataka, is the place to head for some superb quality sandstone sport climbing.
 You can find hundreds of routes here ranging from 4+ to 8b+, and, unknown to most, some spectacular bouldering too.
 Must visit crags include the popular Temple Area, home to some hard projects, and the more isolated Ganesh Plateau.